graphql/graphql-spec/spec/Section 4 -- Introspection.md

   fields(includeDeprecated: Boolean = false): [__Field!]
   # must be non-null for OBJECT and INTERFACE, otherwise null.
   interfaces: [__Type!]
+  # must be non-null for INTERSECTION, otherwise null.
+  memberTypes: [__Type!]
-  # must be non-null for INTERFACE and UNION, otherwise null.
+  # must be non-null for INTERFACE, UNION, and INTERSECTION, otherwise null.
   possibleTypes: [__Type!]
   # must be non-null for ENUM, otherwise null.
   enumValues(includeDeprecated: Boolean = false): [__EnumValue!]